sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### filter

-A low-order filter on audio which uses filter algorithms based on type of filter
+A low-order filter on audio which uses filter algorithms based on type of filter.

+Example `lowpass` filter type achieve frequencies below the cutoff pass through and frequencies above it are attenuated.

 The `filter` method accepts the `FilterParams` object as single argument.